dojokata/book/manuscript/02-playbook.md

 > "Adapt what is useful, reject what is useless, and add what is specifically your own." - Bruce Lee

 This section shares common plays you might bring into your Dojo challenges.

+This playbook gives you the basics.
+To create and succeed in your endeavors you'll need to customize the playbook, [adding plays that align with your scenario]({#challenge-scenarios}).

 The problem with playbooks is people treat them as scripts.
 Rather, consider using this as a jumping off point to customize your Dojo or Dojo program to your exact needs.
 Each of these plays is presented as a suggestion in context that will help you satisfy (one or more Dojo principles)[principles].